rstacruz/onmount/README.md

 })
 ```

 This is idempotent, so you can call it as many times as you like.
+If the behavior has already been applied to an element, it will not be reapplied.

 ```js
 $(function () { $.behavior() })